Click the links below for information from our latest phonics workshops [Autumn 2023]:

 Click to see our HIS Phonics Long Term Plan.

 Phonics is taught as a discrete 20-30 minute session every day in all year groups.
 Each lesson follows the structure of revisit and review (previous learning or Common Exception Words), teach, practise and apply.
 Further opportunities for practise and application are given during daily reading sessions and in whole class English lessons.
 Parents/carers are notified of the phonics taught each half term through our Learning Leaflet.
-Across the school parents/carers are also reminded of the weekly phonics focus each week through our homework challenge Tapestry posts.
+Across the school parents/carers are also reminded of the weekly phonics focus each week through our homework challenges sent out in books [KS1] and via Tapestry posts [Reception].

 Our phonics mats [see below] support children with their reading, writing and spelling.
 You can click the tab on the left hand side of this page to download these.